 START WITH A SINGLE CUSTOMER VIEW

 There are many reasons why organizations struggle with omnichannel marketing and engagement.
-One problem is that many companies operate strictly by functions.
-Media does there thing, Social does there thing, etc. They are all plan on engaging the same customer but they do it within operational silo’s using different data sources.
+One problem is that many companies operate strictly by isolated functions.
+They are all plan on engaging the same customer but they do it within operational silo’s using different data sources.

-A second problem has to do with lacking a complete view of your customer.
-Data comes from different sources in different formats and is often not integrated in a manner that helps you understand your audience in a holistic manner.
-You may be doing cross-device matching.
-That’s a good start.
-But there are more sources to integrate.
-A key to omnichannel marketing success is developing a plan to integrate data in a way that give you a single customer view that is actionable.
-A single customer view is a holistic understanding of each customer based on aggregate data.
+A second problem has to do with data silos.
+Data comes from different sources in different formats and it’s not integrated in a manner that enables you to see your audience in a holistic manner.
+A key to success is unifying your data in a way that give you a single customer view that is actionable.

 LEADERS USE OMNICHANNEL PERSONALIZATION FOR PERSISTENT CUSTOMER ENGAGEMENT